 Happy Labour Day long weekend!
 With the Canadian National Exhibition gates officially opening this Friday, and all the back-to-school sales seemingly everywhere, summer is slowly drawing to a close.
-For many of us, that means it's time to pack the backpacks, make some lunches, and send the kids back to school.
+For many of us, that means it's almost time to pack the backpacks, make some lunches, and send the kids back to school.

 Your child's backpack is a vital piece of their daily wardrobe.
 Not only does it serve to carry everything they need for a full day at school, but it's also an important fashion accessory.
 Here are some tips on how to properly select and pack your child's backpack, and how they should properly wear it.

 ✓ Choose Wisely - Not all backpacks are created equal, and certain backpacks are better for some requirements than others.
 Your 6 year old starting first grade does not need a hulking, multi-strap, 20 zipper monstrosity better suited for a teenager in high school.
 Materials matter - choose something like like vinyl or canvas, which will help save valuable weight (more on this later).
 Make sure the backpack has two hearty, padded, adjustable shoulder straps.
 A waist belt would be useful too, as it helps disperse the weight evenly.

 ✓ Pack It Light - Textbooks?
 Yes.
 Laptop?
 Of course.
 Lunch?
 Obviously.
 Pencil case?
 Why not.
 Baseball glove?
 Absolutely.
 All these items add weight...and in the case of children (especially younger children), it can quickly become too much.
 Studies have shown that you shouldn't carry more than the equivalent of 10-15% of your body weight in your backpack (check out this study).